kdunggttn/NKD_certs/README.md

 # NKD_certs
-Where I store all my certs
+Where I store all my certificates